pieterjm/BrokenBeer/README.md

 VulnerableBeer is an old beertender that is modified to accomodate a 'tapvat' (https://www.beerwulf.com/nl/p/bier/heineken-5l-tapvat).
 The lever of the 'tapvat' is operated by a servo (https://www.tinytronics.nl/shop/nl/mechanica-en-actuatoren/motoren/servomotoren/td-8130mg-waterproof-digitale-servo-30kg), which is controlled by a D1 mini pro (ESP8266) microcontroller (https://www.benselectronics.nl/wemos-d1-mini-pro.html).

 ### Happy flow, ordering a beer
+The happy flow of vulnerable beer is to order a beer after making a payment with Bitcoin over the lightning network.
+For this purpose, LNbits (https://lnbits.com) is used.
+LNbits is an open-source wallet system with various features to connect lightning wallets to devices.

 VulnerableBeer requires internet access.
 When VulnerableBeer is started for the first time, an open accesspoint is started (VulnerableBeer).
 When connected to this network, a web page should be opened with a menu to configure internet access.
 These settings are stored in the D1 mini so that when starting the next time, the network connection is automatically started.
 If the configured Wi-Fi network is not detected, the open accesspoint will be provided to reconfigure the wireless network.

 Once connected to the internet, a WebSocket connection will be opened to 'legend.lnbits.com'.
-This is an open 'test' server for LNbits (https://lnbits.com), a wallet system (based on Bitcoin Lightning) that enables various features such as connected a payment to an interaction with a device (the beer tap).
+This is an open 'test' server of LNbits.
 A wallet in LNbits is configured to send a message via the WebSocket, when someone has payed for a beer.
 The payment URL is available in the QR code.
 This can be scanned with any modern Bitcoin wallet (Bluewallet, Wallet of Satoshi, ...).

 ![](lnurlpaymentvulnerablebeer.png)